Reading at Old Sarum Primary

 - Have developed their own preferences for reading, using this to recommend books to others, giving reasons for their choices.

-- Teachers use formative assessment daily to make adaptations and adjustments to planning to meet the needs of all learners.
+The impact is constantly monitored through teachers’ use of formative assessment daily to make adaptations and adjustments to planning to meet the needs of all learners.

-- On a termly basis, children complete NFER assessments which inform teachers’ planning.
+On a termly basis, children complete NFER assessments which inform teachers’ planning.
 Pupil progress is carefully monitored and analysed on a termly basis to ensure our aims are fulfilled.
-Pupil voice is also used as an assessment tool
+Pupil voice is also used as an assessment tool to ensure we create a lifelong love of reading and improve outcomes for children at the end of KS1 and KS2.